k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 </td>
 <td valign="top" width="400pxl">

-<p>Batch-processes a subset of LUI based on list of instances defined in the &ltinstance 1,instance 2,...&gt parameters' list</p>
+<p>Batch-processes, a subset of the LUI based on a list of instances defined in the &ltinstance 1,instance 2,...&gt parameters list</p>
 </td>
 <td valign="top" width="300pxl">